SMA's 2019 Southern Regional Assembly

 - PRESENTING AUTHORS MUST SUBMIT AN EMAIL ADDRESS THAT CAN BE ACCESSED AFTER THE SUBMISSION DEADLINE.

-- Presenting authors will be notified of acceptance or rejection of their abstract via email in mid-May.
+- Presenting authors will be notified of acceptance or rejection of their abstract via email in mid-August.

 - The acceptance notification email will include the presentation format for each accepted abstract.
 Posters will be assigned a number and oral presentations will be assigned a date and time.